jhallen/ivy-lang/readme.md

 Ivy uses garbage collection for memory management.

-Here is a tiny example program:
+Here is some example code, to give you feel for Ivy.
+Here is a recursive function to find the nth Fibonacci number:

 	fn fib(n) {
 		if n < 2 {